IanWhalen/mongodb-tools.com/_tools/mgodatagen.md

 purpose: Diagnostics & Performance Tuning

 # Short description of tool
-description: A small CLI tool to quickly generate millions of pseudo-random BSON documents and insert them into a Mongodb instance.
+description: A small CLI tool to quickly generate millions of pseudo-random BSON documents and insert them into a MongoDB instance.
 Test how your application responds when your database grows.

 # image should be added to the img/ directory, ideally 370x200px
 img:

 # Release Info
-latest_release_version: 0.0.1
+latest_release_version: 0.2
-latest_release_date: 2017-08-11
+latest_release_date: 2017-09-15

 # Github Info
 github_user: feliixx